hbowie/practopian-v3/commonplace-book/We All Derive From the Same Source.md

 Title:  We All Derive From the Same Source

-Tags:   Practopian, art, equality, humanism, individuals
+Tags:   art, equality, humanism, individuals

 Author: Henry Miller